 For many practical applications, first order complementary filters are not sufficient.
 Specifically, a slope of +2 at low frequencies for the sensitivity transfer function (enabling accurate tracking of ramp inputs) and a slope of -2 for the complementary sensitivity transfer function are often desired.
-For these cases, the complementary filters analytical formula in Equation (3.13) are proposed.
+For these cases, the second-order complementary filters presented in Equation (3.13) are proposed.